shntrn/cicd-azure-terraform/README.md

-CI/CD a NodeJS application with AzureDevops, Azure as PAAS, and Terraform.
+CI/CD a NodeJS application with AzureDevops to Azure infrastructure which is provisined by Terraform.